Geiger Counter Improvements

 Software

-Both this version of the board and this version of the board enumerate as USB virtual serial ports, but now that this board can operate without a USB cable connected, I added support in software for bluetooth.
-It's crappy copy pasta from examples, and it doesn't work with iPhones (they have neutered support for Bluetooth if you don't pay them) but it works reasonably well for Android.
+All three versions of this board enumerate as USB virtual serial ports, but now that this board can operate without a USB cable connected, I added support in software for bluetooth.
+It's crappy copy pasta of examples, and it doesn't work with iPhones (they have neutered support for classic Bluetooth if you don't pay them) but it works reasonably well for Android.
 This lets you see real numbers on your phone instead of just listening to clicks.

-This Arduino sketch can be found on Github here.
+The Arduino sketch can be on the Github project.

 Background Radiation on a Commercial Flight